 What is the EU Settlement Scheme?

-Rights that EEA and Swiss nationals have to live and work in the UK will come to an end after a “transition period”.
+Rights that EEA and Swiss nationals had to live and work in the UK under EU free movement laws will come to an end after a “transition period”.
 After that, you will need permission under the UK’s domestic Immigration Rules to continue living in the UK.

 “Settled Status” is a grant of indefinite leave to remain under the Immigration Rules; “Pre-Settled Status” is a grant of limited leave, usually to allow you to reach the 5-year residence period required for Settled Status.